 - Practical Nursing

-In addition, fully on-campus training is available as an option for select programs at select locations.
+In addition, fully on-campus training is projected* to be available as an option for select programs at select locations.
 These are:

-- Automotive Technology (Day) at Hamden CT, Brockton MA, Worcester MA
+- Automotive Technology at Brockton MA, Waterbury CT and Worcester MA

-- Automotive Technology (Evening) at Brockton MA, Worcester MA
+- Career Industrial, Commercial and Residential Electrician at Brockton MA, Chicopee MA and Worcester MA

-- Electrical Technology (Day) at Hamden CT, New London CT
+- Electrical Technology at Hamden CT, New London CT and Waterbury CT

-- HVACR (Day) at Hamden CT, Chicopee MA, Worcester MA
+- HVACR at Hamden CT, Waterbury CT, Chicopee MA and Worcester MA

 When programs are offered in a hybrid format, there are different things that prospective students should know.
 Since a majority of the online portion is asynchronous, assignments can be completed in your own time, within a certain boundary.
 There are still due dates, tests, and other time-sensitive projects, but one of the plus sides of learning this way is that you can mostly do those assignments in a time that best fits with your schedule.